nickalobiondar/NoiseScope/README.md

 reproducible builds that will still compile years from now.
 The cost is that we re-implement a few conveniences; the tests in `json.rs` cover escapes, surrogate pairs, integer formatting, and trailing-garbage rejection to keep that honest.

+**Determinism as a feature, not an accident.** A fuzzing tool is only useful if its findings can be reproduced and shared. noisescope threads a single SplitMix64 seed through the whole run: the top-level `--seed`, an XOR-mixed per-trial seed, and a per-plan generator are all derived from it by pure functions.
+The integration test `fuzzing_is_deterministic_and_minimal` asserts that two runs with identical configuration serialize to byte-identical JSON.
+This is why findings quote their seed (`finding #0 (seed 0x5eed)`): paste the seed back and you get the same counter-example.

+**Fail-soft replay.** Many checkers stop at the first fault. noisescope keeps walking after ordering faults (skipping the offending event without advancing state) and layers nonce/sequence checks on top of otherwise-valid steps.
+One `check` run therefore surfaces the *whole* set of structural problems, which is what you want when triaging a broken transcript rather than fixing one fault at a time only to discover the next.

+**Total mutation application.** Minimization repeatedly removes mutations and